 Tabernacles is a seven day festival with an eighth day added to it (22nd of Tishrei), Simchat Torah, The

 Rejoicing over the Law.
 Tabernacles begins When you have gathered the fruits of the land (Leviticus 23:39).
 Also Exodus

 23:16: the Feast of the Ingathering at the end of the year when you gather in the fruit of your

 Leviticus 23:42-43: 42.
 You shall live in booths for seven days; all the native-born in Israel shall live in booths, 43. so that your generations may know that I had the sons of Israel live in booths when I brought them out from the land of Egypt.

-The booths (tents or quickly thrown together shelters) commemorate the forty years of wilderness wandering and memorialize God’s provision of shelter for the Israelites in that great and terrible wilderness (Deuteronomy 1:19, 8:15) as well as the temporary nature of those shelters with a view to more permanent dwellings in the Promised Land.
+The booths (simple shelters made of palm branches or the boughs of leafy trees) commemorate the forty years of wilderness wandering and memorialize God’s provision of shelter for the Israelites in that great and terrible wilderness (Deuteronomy 1:19, 8:15) as well as the temporary nature of those shelters with a view to more permanent dwellings in the Promised Land.

 They were also to celebrate with the lulav (myrtle and willow branches tied together by a palm frond) and ethrog (citron, a fragrant and tasty citrus) (Leviticus 23:40), representing the fruitfulness and beauty of the Promised Land.